Quail chicks eating game bird meal from a Hatching Time feeder.

 Overall Health and Longevity

 Beyond growth and egg laying, proper nutrition keeps your quail active, with shiny feathers and strong immunity.
-A well-fed covey is more resilient to stress and environmental changes, meaning your birds will live longer, healthier lives.
-It’s amazing how tweaking their diet can transform the entire dynamic of your homestead.
+A well-fed covey is more resilient to stress and environmental changes, so your birds stay healthier and live longer.
+It’s amazing how much a small diet tweak can change how your covey looks and acts.

 Feeding Coturnix Quail at Different Life Stages

 As your quail grow, their dietary needs evolve.
-It’s important to adjust the feed you offer based on their age and purpose—whether you’re raising them for eggs, meat, or simply for the joy of keeping birds.
+You’ll need to tweak their feed as they grow, depending on whether you’re raising them for eggs, meat, or just because you enjoy having quail around.

 Feeding Quail Chicks (0-6 Weeks)

 In the first few weeks, quail chicks need a high-protein diet to support rapid growth.
-Aim for a game bird starter feed with 24-28% protein, and ensure it’s finely ground or crumbled for easy eating.
+Use a game bird starter feed with 28–30% protein and make sure it’s finely ground or crumbled so the chicks can eat it.
+I use mash for the first week, but if you can’t find it, just crush up crumble.
+It works just as well.

 • Frequency: Quail chicks should have access to food at all times (free-choice feeding).